nathaniel-fruni/imaginarium-eshop/README.md

 ## Features

-This README provides details about the project:
+This README provides details about the project

 ### Technologies Used